The Period Pictures That Help To Normalise Bleeding

 Transgender activist and artist Cass Clemmer, doesn’t identify as a woman but menstruates.
-They shared an image while bleeding to spread the message that periods aren’t just something that happen to women.
+They shared period pictures of them while bleeding to spread the message that periods aren’t just something that happen to women.

 Cass posted a poem to explain the picture, “Y’all know I’m trans and queer, And what that means for me all around, Is something that’s neither there nor here, It’s a happy, scary middle ground.
 So when I talk gender inclusion, And I wrote these rhymes to help you see, I’m not tryna bring up something shallow, Periods are honestly pretty traumatic for me…”

-Rupi Kaur threw a spotlight on periods when she created a photo series of powerful menstruation-themed pictures, one of which was removed by instagram for “violating policies”.
+Performer and poet Rupi Kaur threw a spotlight on periods when she created a photo series of powerful menstruation-themed pictures – one of the period pictures was removed by instagram for “violating policies”.
 Rupi challenged the social networking site and gained praise from women all over the world for her raw, natural depiction of periods.

 Rupi explained her images, “I bleed each month to help make humankind a possibility.
 My womb is home to the divine.
 A source of life for our species, whether I choose to create or not.
 But very few times it is seen that way.